osohq/oso/docs/getting-started/policies/index.rst

     role(user, role_name) if user.role = role_name;

-The ``role(user, "accountant")`` is yet another example of matching happening in Polar.
-Any time a rule body contains a **predicate** like this, it is performing another query.
-I.e. it will try and find all *matching* rules called "role" with two inputs.

 You can also either use the :doc:`/more/dev-tools/repl` or the ``oso.query_predicate`` method to interact with this directly.
 For example: